zuazo/owncloud-cookbook/README.md

 )
 ```

-### Custom HTTPS certificate from file
+### Custom HTTPS Certificate from File

-This is usefull if you create the certificate on another cookbook.
+This is useful if you create the certificate on another cookbook.

 ```ruby
 name 'owncloud_ssl_file'